AdWater/ProbApp/README.md

 For more information regarding the inputs and outputs of the model, please refer to the help files of the individual functions.

-Please log any bugs or issues at https://github.com/Jasenter/Probabilistic_App/ and direct any comments or feedback to  jason.hunter@adelaide.edu.au.
+Please log any bugs or issues at https://github.com/AdWater/ProbApp/issues and direct any comments or feedback to david.mcinerney@adelaide.edu.au.

 #### Versions
 ProbPred release version 1.0.0 is optimised for:

 + R version 4.0.2
-+ moments version 0.14
 + shiny version 1.6.0
 + shinythemes version 1.2.0